top of page

 Q: Tell me what you're working on currently.

-Jay: Right now, I’m putting the finishing touches on a new single that will cap off the year for me in terms of my releases.
+Jay: I’m putting the finishing touches on a new single that will cap off the year for me in terms of releases.
+Beyond that, I’m working on exciting features and starting to demo some music for 2026!

 Q: What is your latest release, and can you tell us about it?